aerithnetzer/biblatex-transformer/article/main.md

 source.
 But due to author unwillingness to use plaintext markup formats such as LaTeX or Markdown, we must recreate the bibliography.
-Previously, this meant looking up each source, adding them to a Zotero[@ZoteroYourPersonal] library, and then exporting the biblatex file for use as metadata in the web version of the article.
-This would allow for services such as Google Scholar and Web of Science to scrape the metadata and count citations for the cited articles.
-This allows for researchers conducting literature reviews to find articles easier and faster, and allows for easier cross-checking for dubious claims.
-The present system, can automate this labor-intensive machine-actionable metadata creation process.
-With the advent of Large Language Models (LLMs), we can create systems to parse out the plaintext citations in an article, pass it to a Large Language Model, and output a machine-actionable metadata citation entry.
+Previously, this meant looking up each source, adding them to a Zotero[@ZoteroYourPersonal] library, and then exporting the BibTeX file for use as metadata in the web version of the article.
+As Northwestern's journal-publishing operation is a one-woman show and quickly growing in complexity and scope, we found it necessary to find a way to find a faster way.

+There have been many projects aimed to converting plain-text to BibTeX using programmatic means, but are often limited to certain languages [@MakinoTakakisPage] or are dependent upon external data [@Text2bib].
+As Large Language Models grew popular, we originally reached for the most popular option --- the GPT-3 and 3.5 API.
+However, it just seemed *wrong* to implement a closed-source large language model into our heretofore completely open-source publishing stack.
+Thus, we reached for another, more open, tool --- Ollama.

 ### Limitations and Concerns

-This analysis is --- by necessity --- is limited to works that appear in the crossref API, creating a bias in the dataset against older works and academic monographs.
+This analysis is---by necessity---is limited to works that appear in the crossref API, creating a bias in the dataset against older works and academic monographs.
 While this limits the usefulness of this analysis to publishers whose specialty lies within fields where citations are limited